-Also known as wire cutting EDM, wire burning EDM or traveling wire EDM, this process uses spark erosion to machine or remove material from electrically conductive materials with a traveling wire electrode.
+Also known as wire cutting EDM, wire burning EDM or travelling wire EDM, this process uses spark erosion to machine or remove material from electrically conductive materials with a travelling wire electrode.
 The wire is eroded during this process, so fresh wire is fed in from a spool while disposing of spent wire.

 Water jet cutter

 A tool capable of cutting metal, stone and other hard materials using a high-pressure jet of water – often including an abrasive substance such as sand.
 The process is used for operations such as cutting, shaping, carving and reaming.

 This process uses a plasma torch to cut materials such as steel or other metals.
 It involves blowing gas (for example compressed air) at high speed out of a nozzle while an electrical arc is formed through that gas from the nozzle to the surface being cut, turning some of that gas into plasma hot enough to cut the material.